VirusTotal/yara/docs/modules/pe.rst

     .. c:member:: algorithm

         String representation of the algorithm used for this signature.
 Usually "sha1WithRSAEncryption".
-It depends on the X.509 and PKCS#7 implementationss and possibly their versions, consider using algorithm_oid instead.
+It depends on the X.509 and PKCS#7 implementations and possibly their versions, consider using algorithm_oid instead.

     .. c:member:: algorithm_oid